samratmiddha/griffins/README.md

-# Webster : The modern solution for buying stocks with blockchain
+# Webster : Modern decentralized solution for buying stocks

 ## Deploying Our Project on your local :